 FLM Do you want to talk a little bit about Domingo?

-FLM The PennySaver vision quest seems like a series [of] warm spots all over LA.
-There’s this unspoken weird empathy for anyone and anything you met, but maybe I’m wrong.
+FLM The PennySaver vision quest seems like a series of warm spots all over LA.
+There’s this unspoken weird empathy for anyone and anything you meet, but maybe I’m wrong.

-MJ Well I have a big crying soft heart.
+MJ Well, I have a big crying soft heart.
 I have to keep that from taking over the whole thing.
 I could have added, “and then I cried.”
-But if someone isn’t moving you with their plight sometimes I think it’s because you didn’t really listen or you weren’t really there.
-I was really trying to be there even when I felt uncomfortable, and I was always moved.
-Even the one time when I was vaguely aware that I might be in danger and that I should be a little more cautious, I was also totally cracking it wide open and just thought I was in this man’s heart.
+But if someone isn’t moving you with their plight, sometimes I think it’s because you didn’t really listen or you weren’t really there.
+I was really trying to be there, even when I felt uncomfortable, and I was always moved.
+Even the one time when I was vaguely aware I might be in danger and that I should be a little more cautious, I was also totally cracking it wide open and just thought I was in this man’s heart.